microsoft/hlsl-specs/proposals/0025-shader-execution-reordering.md

-While it is understood that reordering at `TraceRay` and `CallShader` is done at the discretion of the driver, `HitObject::TraceRay` and `HitObject::Invoke` are intended to be used in combination with `ReorderThread`.
+While it is understood that reordering at `TraceRay` and `CallShader` is done at the discretion of the driver, `HitObject::TraceRay` and `HitObject::Invoke` are intended to be used in conjunction with `ReorderThread`.
-The desired behavior, as communicated from a shader to the driver, is inferred from the presence of `ReorderThread`.
-If no `ReorderThread` call is made, it implies that the driver should minimize its efforts to reorder for hit coherence.
+Reordering at `HitObject::TraceRay` and `HitObject::Invoke` is permitted but the driver should minimize its efforts to reorder for hit coherence and instead prioritize reordering through `ReorderThread`.

-Conversely, the existence of a `ReorderThread` call implies that more sophisticated reordering will be beneficial, and that reordering conceptually occurs at the `ReorderThread` call.
-This describes the intended behavior communicated from an application, though the actual behavior remains at the driver's discretion.
-For example, an implementation may choose to defer the reordering operation implied by `ReorderThread` to the next reorder point.
+Some implementations may achieve best performance when `HitObject::TraceRay`, `ReorderThread`, and `HitObject::Invoke` are called back-to-back.
+This case is semantically equivalent to DXR 1.0 `TraceRay` but with defined reordering characteristics.
+The back-to-back combination of `ReorderThread` and `HitObject::Invoke` may similarly see a performance benefit on some implementations.

 For performance reasons, it is crucial that the DXIL-generating compiler does not move non-uniform resource access across reorder points in general, and across